Why Use a Formal Strategic Sourcing Process?

 Identify potential new global and local suppliers.
 Study the cost components of the product or service, and analyze the suppliers’ marketplace for risks and opportunities.
 Key raw material prices and other variables such as labor and transportation must be priced and calculations done of the suppliers’ cost elements.

 Step 3 - Develop Sourcing Strategy

 Deciding where to buy while minimizing risk and costs is how you develop the strategic sourcing strategy.
 Using a cross functional project team is a must.
 The strategy will depend on what real alternatives there are to the current suppliers, how competitive the supplier marketplace is and importantly, how open the users are to new suppliers.

-The most common method of sourcing is to use a Request for Proposal process for soliciting bids.
-It includes product or service specifications, delivery and service requirements, pricing breakdown and legal and financial terms and conditions.
+The most common method of sourcing for suppliers is to use a Request for Proposal process for soliciting bids.
+It includes product or service specifications, delivery and service requirements, pricing breakdown & cost analysis & legal and financial terms & conditions.
 Often the evaluation criteria are also stated.